wp-plugins/google-news/readme.txt

 selecting which feed it should display.
 For inline content replacement, insert the one or more of the following strings in your content and they will be replaced by the relevant news feed.
+For theme use, add the do_action function call described below.

 1. **`<!--google-news-->`** for the default feed
 1. **`<!--google-news#feedname-->`**